-Multicore pipeline is environment friendly, safe and uninterrupted mode of transport, decreasing the traffic congestion, efficient use of space and strengthening fuel cluster also suitable for chemicals [22].
-This research found the feasibility of constructing multi-core pipeline in the mid space of Dhaka-Chittagong High way that will help to establish LPG bottling plant in nearby Dhaka instead of Chittagong for reducing the transport cost.
+Multicore pipeline is environment friendly, safe and uninterrupted mode of transport, decrease the traffic congestion, efficient use of space and strengthening fuel cluster also suitable for chemicals (Taneja et al. 2012).
+This research found the feasibility of constructing multi-core pipeline in the mid space of Dhaka -Chittagong High way that will help to establish LPG bottling plant in nearby Dhaka instead of Chittagong for reducing the transport cost.
 Furthermore, it will assist the port authority in easy handling of fuel (LPG and LNG) and nonstop transfer of fuel from sea to shore efficiently.